 Access to Supportive Resources

-In the same location as the employee are experts in business, marketing, graphic design, web design, web development, SEO, sales, management, and coding.
-These resources are available to support the employee either through training (covered by overhead) or through highly reduced service fees.
+The employee will be in the same location as experts in a variety of fields, such as business, marketing, graphic design, web design, web development, SEO, sales, management, and coding.
+These resources are available to support the employee either through training (covered by overhead) or through highly-reduced service fees.

 Lower Supportive Costs